funovus/editor-wiki/Ui-XML-CommonAttributes.md

 #### Description
 [](description-start)
-The background image fill origin side of the UI frame in its parent.
+The frame image fill origin side of the UI frame in its parent.
 ```
 [0, 1] for horizontal or vertical fills ([left, right] and [bottom, top])
 [0, 1, 2, 3] for radial fills ([bottom, right, top, left])